Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Simulation Results

 Concluding, we note that we see our results as a first step towards efficiently approximating the ANF and its potential extensions.
 While randomized rounding wins in terms of runtime, the deterministic rounding generally achieves slightly higher throughputs.
 Furthermore, while solving the compact LP is shown to be much quicker in practice, the proposed MWU algorithm will render tackling the problem extensions of Section~\ref{sec:extensions} tractable and our proposed permutation routing heuristic can in practice substantially reduce runtimes.
+With respect to space, it is least efficient to solve the compact LP directly.
+In fact, it may be impossible to do so if the network is large enough.
+The MWU and Permutation Routing algorithms, on the other hand, rely on repeated and discarded computations of single commodity min-cost flow, whose corresponding LPs exhibit much fewer constraints than multicommodity ANF on the same network.